om-894/f1_analysis/README.md

 # f1_analysis

-- How consistently do people overperform in qulifying vs race. who are the biggest overperformers (feature engineer positions gained metric)?
+- (1) How consistently do people overperform in qulifying vs race. who are the biggest overperformers (feature engineer positions gained metric)?
 What races have the biggest overperformances?
-- biggest underperformers in f1 based on qualifying to race
+And biggest underperformers in f1 based on qualifying to race
 - Who OWNED a circuit. best drivers at certain circuits e.g senna at monaco or hamilton at silverstone BUT WHO ELSE has gone unoticed. maybe use average finishing position
 - how does constructer performance affect driver results. are there anomolies e.g raikonnen in 2012
 - How much do DNFs distort perceptions of driver performance (may be hard to separate crashes from technical)?